 The third baby animal to the Woodland Baby series is here!
 Meet Woodland Fawn.
 She is so gentle and sweet and the kindest of the woodland creatures.
 She enjoys playing and running around with the other animals in the woods!
 As with the other woodland baby creatures, bunny and bear, this fawn also sits independently.
-Her pattern is now available at Etsy and Craftsy.
+Her pattern is now available at Etsy, Craftsy and Amigurumipatterns.net.

 The pattern is beginner friendly and contains detailed instructions with plenty of photos for references and assistance.
 You will need to know how to make a magic ring, crochet in spirals, single crochet, half double crochet, single crochet increase and decrease, change colours and you will also need to know very basic sewing and embroidery techniques.